Volcano (1997 film): Filming

 Filming was primarily on location in Los Angeles, California.
-Various filming sites included MacArthur Park, Cedars-Sinai Medical Center and the La Brea Tar Pits.
-Extensive special effects surrounding certain aspects of the film such as the lava flow were created by ten separate digital effects companies including VIFX, Digital Magic Company, Light Matters Inc., Pixel Envy and Anatomorphex.
-An 80% full-size replica of Wilshire Boulevard, which was one of the largest sets ever constructed in the United States, was assembled in Torrance, California.
+Filming sites include MacArthur Park, Cedars-Sinai Medical Center, and the La Brea Tar Pits.
+Extensive special effects surrounding aspects of the film such as the lava flow were created by ten separate digital effects companies, including VIFX, Digital Magic Company, Light Matters Inc., Pixel Envy, and Anatomorphex.
+An 80% full-size replica of Wilshire Boulevard, one of the largest sets ever constructed in the United States, was assembled in Torrance, California.
 The computer-generated imagery was coordinated and supervised by Dale Ettema and Mat Beck.
 Between visuals, miniatures, and animation, over 300 technicians were involved in the production aspects of the special effects.

 Music

-The score for the film was originally composed and orchestrated by musical conductor Alan Silvestri.
-Recording artists James Newton Howard and Dillinger among others, contributed songs to the music listing.
-The audio soundtrack in Compact Disc format featuring 8 tracks, was officially released by the American recording label Varèse Sarabande on April 22, 1997.
-The sound effects in the film were supervised by Christopher Boyes.
+The score was originally composed and conducted by Alan Silvestri and performed by the Hollywood Studio Symphony.
+Recording artists James Newton Howard and Dillinger contributed songs to the music listing.
+The audio soundtrack in Compact Disc format featuring 8 tracks was released by Varèse Sarabande on April 22, 1997.
+The sound effects were supervised by Christopher Boyes.
 The mixing of the sound elements were orchestrated by Jim Tanenbaum and Dennis Sands.